 Our main concern will be you and we will make sure you are treated with dignity and respect at all times.

-The Doctor/Nurse will not be able to identify whether or not you have been sexually assaulted.he forensic samples will be given to police as part of the criminal investigation and the police will store the samples until necessary.
+The Doctor/Nurse will not be able to identify whether or not you have been sexually assaulted.
+If you decide to report, the forensic samples will be given to police as part of the criminal investigation and the police will store the samples until necessary.

 A sexual health check-up cannot be done at the same time as the forensic medical examination.
 You will need to wait two weeks after the incident as it takes time to establish and detect infection.

-Amethyst SARC offers an appointment only Sexual Health clinic on a Monday afternoon for those who You can arrange an appointment at one of the sexual health clinics below:
+Amethyst SARC offers an appointment only Sexual Health clinic on a Monday afternoon for those who have been victims of sexual violence.
+You can arrange an appointment at one of the sexual health clinics below: